Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Use of Mature Technologies:** Applications and services SHOULD prioritize and utilize established security features, languages, and frameworks.

-3. **Threat Modeling:** For applications with an *risk class >= [HIGH]*, threat modeling MUST be conducted.
+3. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*, threat modeling session MUST be conducted before the implementation starts and updated for every architectural change.

-4. **Documented Security Architecture:** For applications with an *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, invariants, controls, threats of the respective application or service.
+4. **Documented Security Architecture:** For applications with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, invariants, controls, threats of the respective application or service.

 5. **Review of Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.